Antiz96/Linux-Desktop/Gentoo/Base_installation.md

 *For a server, you probably **should** install a firewall.*

 ```
-sudo env USE="-pulseaudio" emerge --ask firewalld #The env USE variable allows you to add or remove CFlags directly in the emerge command.
+sudo env USE="minimal -pulseaudio" emerge --ask firewalld #The env USE variable allows you to add or remove CFlags directly in the emerge command.
 Those flags will not be remembered (unlike the ones set in /etc/portage/make.conf).
 It's useful to set some CFlags for a specific package that requires them, like FirewallD.
 sudo systemctl enable --now firewalld #Autostart firewalld at boot
 ```